elixir-ecto/ecto/guides/introduction/Getting Started.md

 Ecto.Query.from(p in Friends.Person, where: p.last_name == ^last_name) |> Friends.Repo.all
 ```

-The pin operator instructs the query builder to use parameterised SQL queries protecting against SQL injection.
+The pin operator instructs the query builder to use parameterized SQL queries protecting against SQL injection.

 ### Composing Ecto queries